Q1. What is the SA Live Music Club?

 1 Oct – 30 Sept the following year

-For people completing the Program, your first Membership period starts on the actual date of your “Big Gig” final concert and finishes six months after the end of that quarter.
-For example, if you do Round 48 the Concert will be on 14 April 2019, in the quarter ending 30 June 2019.
-Therefore your first ‘six’ months membership will start on 14 April 2019 and end on 31 Dec 2019 (over 8 months later).
-From then on, if you decide to continue, your membership year will be from 1 Jan to 31 Dec.
+Your membership period starts on the day you join and finishes 12 months after the end of that quarter.
+For example, if you joined on 14 April in the quarter ending 30 June, your twelve months membership would start on 14 April and end on 30 June the following year (ie. over 14 months later).
+From then on, if you decide to continue, your membership year will be from 1 July to 30 June the following year.

 A. You most likely have got 12 months, but paid your membership fee late.
 Individual membership years are as described in the previous FAQ.
 Late payment of membership fees will not change the renewal date.

-Q12.
+Q10.
 I was an Associate Member and would like to rejoin.
-Do I have to apply to become a member as described in FAQ 5 or do I have to do The Program?
+Do I have to apply to become a member as described in FAQ 5.?

 A. No. Membership is not transferable.